 Note that if a stable state $\phi\geq 3$ everywhere then $\phi^\circ = (\phi^\circ+\beta)^\circ$.
 Indeed while relaxing $\phi+\beta$, we must do at least one toppling at every point of $\G$, and performing one toppling at every vertex we obtain

-Thus it gives the following equivalent definition of a recurrent state. \begin{definition} A state $\phi\in\ZZ^\G$ is called recurrent if there exists $\psi\geq 3$ such that $\phi=\psi^\circ$. \end{definition}
+Thus, it gives the following equivalent definition of a recurrent state. \begin{definition} A state $\phi\in\ZZ^\G$ is called recurrent if there exists $\psi\geq 3$ such that $\phi=\psi^\circ$. \end{definition}

 Note that $[\beta]=[0]$ in $C(\ZZ^2,S)$, see Definition~\ref{def_1}.
 Consider a state $\phi\in\ZZ^\G_B$.
 Let $|\phi|\leq M$.
 Then we can partially relax the state $\phi+ 2M\cdot 4^{C+1}\beta$ such that this partial relaxation is $\geq 3$ everywhere.
-So, for each $\phi\in\ZZ^\G_B$ there exists an equivalent state, which is at least three everywhere.
-Relaxation of a state also does not change its equivalence class in $C(\ZZ^2,S)$.
-Thus we see that in each equivalence class of $\ZZ^\G_B/{\Delta \ZZ^\G_B}$ there exists at least one recurrent state.
+So, for each $\phi\in\ZZ^\G_B$, an equivalent state exists, which is at least three everywhere.
+A relaxation of a state also does not change its equivalence class in $C(\ZZ^2, S)$.
+Thus we see that at least one recurrent state exists in each equivalence class of $\ZZ^\G_B/{\Delta \ZZ^\G_B}$.
 If two recurrent states $\phi,\psi$ belong to one equivalence class, then $\phi=\psi+\Delta F$ where $F$ is bounded.
 Then, as in the finite case, we look at the set $R=\{z| F(z) = \max F\}$ and see that while relaxing $\phi+\beta$ there will be no topplings on $R$ (in a finite case such $R$ is called a forbidden subconfiguration) which contradicts the definition of a recurrent state $\phi$.

 \begin{proof}[Proof of Theorem~\ref{thm_1}] To prove this theorem by application of the snake lemma it is enough to show that a)$\mathrm{ker}(\Delta:\RR^\G_B\to \RR^\G_B)=0$ and b)$\mathrm{coker}(\Delta:\RR^\G_B\to \RR^\G_B)=0$.